Shelly1229/openssl_sign_verify_encrypt_decrypt/README.md

 # openssl_sign_verify_encrypt_decrypt
 This is a program that implements authentication and key management.
-It includes RSA algorithm, a hybrid algorithm that combines DSA and DES.
+It includes RSA algorithm, a hybrid algorithm that combines ECDSA and AES.

 c++_openssl includes two algorithms to authenticate, encrypt and decrypt string information, and calculate runtime.